mharnold/spiderosm/README.txt

 bin/spider_portland.py
 ----------------------
-NOTE:  default bounding box is approximately Portland proper (not RLIS data extent)
+NOTE:  default bounding box is approximately Portland proper (not the RLIS data extent.)
 Requires manual download of RLIS streets layer (centerline) data.
 Downloads latest Oregon OSM extract.
 Generates path networks for RLIS (city) data and OSM data, and matches them.
 Also generates mismatched name report (.csv) and geojson file.
 By default all output/intermediary files are written as geojson only.
-If postgis is enabled output will also be output to postgis (portland database.)
+If postgis is enabled output will also be output to postgis ('portland' database.)
 If spatialite is enabled (and postgis isn't) an sqlite database file will be output too.
 (See the CONFIG section below for how-to enable postgis and spatialite)